Love-and-Tolerance/guide-site-dev/README.md

 Once inside you are going to see the Minecraft .jar file.
 This is where all the default assets are for Minecraft:
 ![Jar File]

 You are going to want to extract it.
-If using 7-Zip, right-click the .jar file and hover over the 7-Zip submenu, then click “Extract to 1.16.4\”
+If using 7-Zip, right-click the .jar file and hover over the 7-Zip submenu, then click `Extract to 1.16.4\`

 Wait a few seconds for it to finish, then go into the folder it made:
 ![Inside Extracted Jar]

 Most of these files are pointless to you.
-The only thing we care about is the “assets” folder at the top; go into it:
+The only thing we care about is the `assets` folder at the top; go into it:
 ![Default Assets Folder]

 Starting to look familiar?
-Go into the “minecraft” folder:
+Go into the `minecraft` folder:
 ![Default Minecraft]

-Blocks and Items
+## Blocks and Items

-Making Your First Texture:
+### Making Your First Texture:

-Now go into the “textures” folder:
+Now go into the `textures` folder:
 ![Default Textures]

-Next go into the “block” folder:
+Next go into the `block` folder:
 ![Default Block]

 There are a lot of files in here; these are all the default block textures.
 For now, we are going to search for one block at a time.
 I’m going to be using stone for this example, but you can use any block you want.